Aflac life insurance review 2021

 Aflac reviews and complaints

-Aflac isn’t rated by the BBB or Trustpilot.
+Aflac as a company isn’t rated by the BBB or Trustpilot.
 Overall, its reputation with consumers appears to be positive, and it’s known for paying out customers quickly.
 While there are case-specific complaints regarding its health insurance coverage, it has a solid industry reputation when it comes to life insurance.

 If the company you work for offers Aflac coverage, you can add it through your workplace.
 But if you want to buy it independently — or you own a business and want to offer it to employees — you’ll need to start by requesting a quote: